 It is important to note that there is nothing in the passage about Jezebel that suggests that, because she was a woman, she should not have been teaching.
 Jezebel was not given time to repent of the fact that she, as a woman, was teaching.
 Instead, the Bible says that she was given time to repent of her immorality.
 It was the content of her teaching and her immoral, idolatrous practices that she needed to repent of.

 As I said, it may be difficult for us to imagine, but sexual promiscuity was not an uncommon problem in the early church.
 And sex may be the reason why “woman” and “man” are singular in 1 Timothy 2:11-12.
-This verse may even refer to a wife and husband.

 So what is Paul’s remedy for a woman who teaches and “authenteins” a man?
 She is to learn . . . learn good doctrine, and she is to be a quiet, good student.
 Quietness is mentioned three times in 1 Timothy chapter 2: in verses 1, 11 and 12.
-Quietness was a virtue for men and women in the Greco-Roman world.
+Quietness was a virtue for men and for women in the Greco-Roman world.
 The Greek word for “quiet” (hesuchia) in 1 Timothy 2 does not mean silence but calmness.

 Let’s move on to the next few verses.